taqh/practice/Payment flow/Readme.md

-This was a figma design i tried creating as practice for my CSS
+This was a figma design i tried building as practice for html forms and CSS